A tea strainer is of the utmost importance when making a fresh cup of tea. If by chance you don’t have one handy, then this article is for you.

 This is another interesting filtering method, and the kitchen roll is folded and placed on top of the cup.
 The prepared tea is poured through, and tea leaves collect on the roll.
 Cleansing the roll may be necessary to prevent paper taste in the filtered tea.

 This is a special type of spoon used to hold the tea leaves back as tea is being poured into a cup.
 It’s not highly efficient, but it is a good option if none of the above are handy.

-This method is equally cumbersome because a fork is used to hold the tea leaves back into the mug as the tea is filtering through.
-It may not be quite effective, but it is a good alternative.
+This method is somewhat cumbersome because a fork is used to hold the tea leaves as the water is filtering through.
+It may not be easy, and not 100% effective, but it is a good alternative.

 This is an efficient method where tea leaves are put in a specially made teabag.
 The teabag is placed inside the cup with hot water and removed after adequate tea concentration is reached.

 It is an efficient method of ensuring proper filtration.

 The wide variety of alternative straining methods makes it easy for you to find an excellent option if you do not have a tea strainer in your kitchen or if you’re camping away from home.
 Enjoy making tea with your tea strainer alternative!